zadolphe/zee-token/README.md

 # I made a token.
 The ZEE token.
 It is ZEE token everyone is talking about.
-This faucet site provides tranfers and balances for users and authentication of the ZEE crypto token
+This faucet site provides tranfers and balances for users and authentication of the ZEE crypto token.
+Get yours today by following the instructions and launch the site.

 # Check your Balance